-CCIR/CISRO is currently consulting with the industry and public on a Conduct of Insurance Business: Fair Treatment of Customers Guidance, a process in which CAFII is actively engaged.
-In the interests of harmonization and consistency across jurisdictions, we support BC FICOM's adoption of CCIR/CISRO's Guidance on the Fair Treatment of Customers.
-We are also supportive of the statement issued by FICOM Superintendent of Insurance Frank Chong on May 3, 2018, which included the following statement: "Today's consultation on national guidance announced by Canadian Council of Insurance Regulators (CCIR) and the Canadian Insurance Services Regulatory Organizations (CISRO) - two national organizations that FICOM is very active in - is a positive step in making sure fair treatment of customers is front and center in all insurance."
+CCIR/CISRO are currently consulting with the industry and public on a Conduct of Insurance Business: Fair Treatment of Customers Guideline, a process in which CAFII is actively engaged.
+In the interests of harmonization and consistency across jurisdictions, we support BC FICOM's adoption of CCIR/CISRO's Guideline on the Fair Treatment of Customers.